people & places - meet the UK team

 Nigel is known to many of you, by name at least, as editor of our newsletter.

 Before Nigel took on this particular volunteer role, he travelled with people and places as a skill share volunteer in rural South Africa, where his practical skills were fundamental in setting up a bicycle project.
-Nigel has also volunteered in The Gambia – again putting his practical skills to use in working with local people - and will be volunteering in Peru in 2014.
+Nigel has also volunteered in The Gambia – again putting his practical skills to use in working with local people – and in Peru.

 Nigel readily admits that his overseas volunteer experiences have changed his life.